-• Monitoring and evaluating the performance of settings by supporting self-evaluation and setting improvement through our annual (August-September) visit cycle.
-This includes setting improvement with an EYFS or childcare focus, and also Area SENCo annual visit.

-- Providing information, advice and training to early childhood education and care providers in proportion to need; prioritising settings where the need is greatest; for example, when they are in an Ofsted category [requires improvement, inadequate, not met or non-compliant]. - Working with leaders and SENCos to support inclusion for children with SEND, helping ensure all children are fully included in all settings. - Supporting settings to provide early identification and ongoing support using the Graduated Response for children with SEND. - Supporting settings to complete appropriate, high quality, referrals to ensure children receive timely and effective intervention by appropriate services. - Facilitating the sharing of best practice between settings. - Working together within and beyond the LA to support and share intelligence for best financial and social value. - This may also involve helping settings to access DfE training and coaching such as through their Professional Development Programme, Experts and Mentors Programme, or developing Stronger Practice Hubs and signposting to other external support such as that through Dingley's Promise. - Additional school support will be brokered by the Solihull Education Improvement Advisers through the School Improvement Strategy.
+- Monitoring and evaluating the performance of settings by supporting selfevaluation and setting improvement through our annual (August-September) visit cycle.
+This includes setting improvement with an EYFS or childcare focus, and also an Area SENCo annual visit (group settings) or conversation. - Providing information, advice and training to early childhood education and care providers in proportion to need.
+We will prioritise settings where the need is greatest; for example, when they are in an Ofsted category (requires improvement, inadequate, not met or non-compliant). - Working with leaders and SENCos to support inclusion for children with SEND, helping ensure all children are fully included in all settings. - Supporting settings to provide early identification and ongoing support using the Graduated Approach for children with SEND. - Supporting settings to complete appropriate, high quality, referrals to ensure children receive timely and effective intervention by appropriate services. - Facilitating the sharing of best practice between settings. - Working together within and beyond the LA to signpost, support and share intelligence for best financial and social value. - Helping settings to access DfE training and coaching such as through their Professional Development Programme, Experts and Mentors Programme, or Stronger Practice Hubs and signposting to other external support such as that through Dingley's Promise and WM Growth Hub. - Giving additional school support which will be brokered as outlined in the School Improvement Strategy.

-Solihull Early Years Setting Improvement Joint- Evaluation Visit
+Solihull Early Years Setting Improvement Joint Evaluation Visit

-The setting improvement approach support (SIA) visit forms part of the on-going risk assessment of setting.
-The risk assessment includes intelligence from the Area SENCo and Early Years Practitioner support visits as well as involvement and feedback from other LA services such as SISS, FIS etc. The visits have been designed using Department for Education [DfE] and Ofsted documentation which forms the basis of a framed conversation between the Early Years Lead Practitioner and the setting.
+The setting improvement approach (SIA) support visit forms part of the on-going risk assessment of a setting.
+The risk assessment includes intelligence from the Area SENCo and Early Years Inclusion Support Practitioner visits as well as involvement and feedback from other LA services such as SISS, FIS etc. The visits have been designed using Department for Education (DfE) and Ofsted documentation which forms the basis of a framed conversation between the Early Years Setting Improvement Lead Practitioner and the setting.
 It helps to identify settings' strengths and development needs and aid the prioritising of support from the team.
 Joint evaluation activities in EYFS settings contribute to this review.
 The risk assessment also considers previous Ofsted judgements.